mar1n3r0/go-app-orbit-db-demo/README.md

 We can't connect to orbit-db from the wasm itself since IPFS needs access to the host file system and wasm doesn't support host bindings yet.

-Can't connect to a local IPFS daemon because the go-ipfs-api doesn't expose access to the node.
+Can't connect to a local IPFS daemon because the go-ipfs-api shell doesn't expose the CoreAPI of the node needed for establishing the connection.

 # ideas